This post contains affiliate links.

 Changing the motor is a great way to get more speed and torque.
 Remember, you need to match the battery to the motor.
 If you have upgraded the battery, you will also need to upgrade the motor, or it could burn out.

-The stock 550 motors that come standard in most Power Wheels are only designed to handle up to 12 volts.
-Upgrading to a 775 motors, on the other hand, is built to handle speeds up to 36 volts.
+The stock 550 motors that come standard in most ride-on cars are only designed to handle up to 12 volts.
+Upgrading to 775 motors, on the other hand, is built to handle speeds up to 36 volts.

 Upgrade to Hardened Steel Gears

-Upgrading the gears may not sound like much fun, but this step is essential if you are making modifications to your vehicle.
-Most modern Power Wheels cars use a 7R gearcase with five gears:
+Upgrading the gears may not sound exciting, but this step is essential if you are making modifications to your car.
+Most modern ride-on cars use a 7R gearcase with five gears:

 - Pinion Gear